DCC-EX/dcc-ex.github.io/docs/exrail/creating-elements.md

 On the PCA9685 Servo Signal Board:

-- Connect individual LEDs on vpins 101, 102 \...
-115 as needed
+- Connect individual LEDs on vpins 101, 102 \.
 - Only use the -Gnd and Output+ vpins, NOT the center 5v pin

 ### Configure myAutomation.h - Signals